 WORK/STUDY SCHOLARSHIP INFORMATION

-We are happy to announce that we are providing up to $800 in scholarship for one or two artists in residence on the 2019 program.
+We are happy to announce that we are providing up to $250 in work-study scholarship funds for up to 4 eligible artists in residence on the 2020 program.

-We are looking for a helpful artist or two to assist the Light Grey Art Lab team with tasks such as assisting with meal preparation, assisting the other artists with their workshops, helping with creating a team graphic, or assisting while we are traveling throughout the countryside.
+We are looking for individuals willing to assist Light Grey Art Lab team with tasks such as help during meal preparation, assisting the other artists with their workshops, helping keep the residency cabin tidy, or assisting while we are traveling throughout the countryside.
 All artists applying for the work/study scholarship will receive scholarship credit toward their accepted spot in the residency.
-Scholarship recipients will be notified upon acceptance and the amount of the scholarship on or before the October 15th announcement date.
+Scholarship recipients will be notified upon acceptance and the amount of the scholarship on or before the September 15th announcement date.
 Submit your information below for work/study scholarship information.
 Any questions about the scholarship can be sent to email@example.com and we can help assist you.

 CLICK HERE TO SUBMIT A WORK STUDY SCHOLARSHIP APPLICATION